ORNL-Fusion/freda-doc/docs/workflows/multifidelity_uq/introduction.rst

 ========================================================================
-FREDA-UQ: A Multi-Fidelity UQ Framework for the Integrated Plasma Simulator (IPS)
+A Multi-Fidelity UQ Framework for the Integrated Plasma Simulator (IPS)
 ========================================================================

 .. contents:: Table of Contents